 - VAT is applied to orders that are equal to or less than 150 EUR.

-- Import VAT and duty are applied to orders that are greater than 150 EUR.
+- Import VAT and duties are applied to orders that are greater than 150 EUR.

 When you use the DDP incoterm for the United Kingdom, the following occurs:

 - VAT is applied to orders that are equal to or less than 135 GBP if you have entered a tax registration for the UK in your tax settings.

 - Import VAT and duties are applied to orders that are greater than 135 GBP.

 Low-value goods taxes are generally remitted to tax authorities by using a tax return.
 It's up to you to decide whether you should collect and remit taxes.
 If you're not sure if you should register to collect low-value goods taxes, or how to remit low-value goods taxes, then contact the country or region's tax authority or a local tax expert.

 Import taxes are charged by a country or region's customs authority for shipments that are above the de minimis.
 In most cases, this tax is equivalent to the local sales tax, such as VAT or GST.
 If you process a refund for an order that has import taxes applied and that has been fulfilled, then contact the country or region's customs authority to recover the the tax that you've remitted.